 - Leave yourself something at home that you are excited to come back to.
 Coming-home Sundays are long days filled with traffic, fatigue, hunger, and the re-settling back into regular life grind.
 If you leave your pretty new dress hanging prominently in the closet or a book on your nightstand that you are looking forward to reading, it will bring a smile to your tired face on Sunday night or add a little extra get-out-of-bed reward to your Monday morning.

 - Clean the fridge while you pack your cooler bag!
 Food waste makes me crazy, and also cooking dinner after the journey home with kids underfoot and dirty laundry everywhere makes for very crabby grown-ups.
 If you put some thought into your fridge before you leave, at least you will know exactly what's in there, and be ready to start the week's grocery list.
 If I have time, I also wipe the refrigerator shelves after I finish packing the cooler bag, because the fridge is usually a little bit empty at that time.
 You don't have to scrub the entire thing; just a quick wipe of exposed shelves will make it feel better, and therefore help you avoid takeout when you get home.
-Bonus points for taking this opportunity to clean out old produce, and double bonus points for leaving a semi-fresh homemade meal in the fridge for heating up upon return.
+Bonus points for taking this opportunity to clean out old produce, and double bonus points for leaving a semi-fresh homemade meal in the fridge for eating upon return.

 - Make your own road snacks: cheaper, less packaging, and probably less terrible for you.
 Try trail mix, fruit, or popcorn (my new favorite).

 - Complete one small household improvement or random task pre-departure.
 Pick a little pile of stuff that you've been avoiding.
 Clean a closet, organize your pantry, make your bed with fresh linens, file some outstanding stuff on your desk, make your menu for the coming week.
 It will have a soothing effect on your feelings about being back to real life.